 “This all sounds awesome, Shayne!
 You are telling me I can can workout for half the time and get the same benefits!?”

 Drawbacks of Sweet Spot Training

 Refer back up to the physiological adaptations table, notice that Sweet Spot training does jack squat for your anaerobic system, neuromuscular power, and fast twitch muscle fibers?
 This is a huge issue because athletes who specialize in road races, criteriums, cyclocross events, and track races rely heavily upon their anaerobic systems and fast twitch muscle fibers to generate breakaway power, power up a short and steep incline, accelerate after a sharp turn, and get off the blocks as quickly as possible.
-So, make sure you are using your off-season effectively and not just increasing your aerobic capacity if you plan on competing in any of these events!
+So, make sure you are using the later stages of your off-season effectively and not just increasing your aerobic capacity if you plan on competing in any of these events!